Tabby cat: Orange tabby

 The orange tabby, also commonly called red or ginger tabby, is a color-variant of the above patterns, having pheomelanin (O allele) instead of eumelanin (o allele).
 Though generally a mix of orange and white, the ratio between fur color varies, from a few orange spots on the back of a white cat to a completely orange coloring with no white at all.
 The orange areas can be darker or lighter spots or stripes, but the white is nearly always solid and usually appears on the underbelly, paws, chest, and muzzle.

-The face markings are reminiscent of the mackerel or classic tabby and, with orange/white, an inclusion of a white spot on the face that covers the mouth, coming to a point around the forehead.
+The face markings are reminiscent of the mackerel or classic tabby and, with orange/white, inclusion of a white spot on the face that covers the mouth, coming to a point around the forehead.
 Because a masking gene is present on white fur, its inclusion is often asymmetrical, leading to more or less white fur on each paw or side of the face.

-About 80% of orange tabby cats are male.
-The orange coloring is a recessive gene, found on the X chromosome.
-Females have XX chromosomes to the male's XY.
-Thus, both the mother and father cat must pass on the genes to the female, but males only need the trait from their mothers.

-According to The Purrington Post, there is a historical reference for orange cats in an old legend.
-When the baby Jesus couldn't sleep, a warm and purring orange tabby comforted him.
-The M on the orange tabby's head came about due to Mary kissing the cat on the forehead.
-Another version is that she gently wrote her initial on the cat's head with her finger.
+Roughly 75% of ginger cats are male.
+Male cats with the gene for orange can be either X°Y ginger or X-Y black or non-ginger tabby.
+Females with the gene have three possibilities: X-X- black or non-ginger tabby, X°X° ginger, and X-X° tortoiseshell, thus male cats cannot be tortoiseshell unless they have two X chromosomes.

 Torbies and calibies

 Since female cats have two X chromosomes, it is possible for them to have the O (orange) allele on one X chromosome and o (black) on the other.
-This causes both colors to appear in random patches both as parts of pattern and parts beside pattern.
+This causes both colors to appear in random patches, either with or without the tabby pattern.
 When paired with the tabby pattern, these cats are known as torbie cats.
-If there is also white spotting, the cat is known as a caliby.
+If there is also white spotting, the cat is known as a caliby (US English).